oelna/mastodon-backup/README.md

 Save the files to a directory and do some configuration in `config.php` (only the users to backup, for now) If you're prepared to do some work, the PDO interface in `database.php` can probably be adapted to save to databases other than SQLite as well.

+Also take care to preserve the `.htaccess` file.
+It prevents the direct download of the database file in the browser.

 ## Usage

 Call `refresh.php` from your browser.
 If the output is blank, it probably worked.